Guide to Iowa Solar Incentives & Tax Credits in 2025

 $6,800 - $9,000

-Find out how much solar incentives can save you
+Find out how much Iowa solar incentives can save you

 Homeowners in Iowa who buy solar panels can save about $7,830 on their installation through solar incentives and the investment tax credit (ITC).
-This doesn’t even include the savings that solar owners see in their electricity bills each month.
+Incentives make it easier on your wallet to go solar – and the electricity bill savings seen each month are an added bonus.

 Incentive